Milwaukee police officer, 2 suspects hurt in arrest outside suburban hotel

 The suspect's vehicle pinned one officer against a police truck and that officer fired his gun, striking two of the men as the third fled on foot, the news release said.

-The injured men, who are 20 and 18 years old male, were transported to a local hospital for treatment of non-fatal injuries before being arrested, the release said.
+The injured men, who are 20 and 18 years old, were transported to a local hospital for treatment of non-lethal injuries before being arrested, the release said.
 The third man, a 19-year-old, also was arrested, the release said.

 People are also reading…